ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/create-extracted-actions-2.md

 ![](attachments/create-extracted-actions-2/added-input-parameter.png)

-You have now created a new input parameter.
+You now created a new input parameter.
 The next step is to link the input parameter to the correct test step.

 13. Click the **Test steps** tab.
 14. Open the **Click DatGrid Row** action.
-15. Change the input parameter to **Column Value** below **Input values**
+15. Change the input parameter to **Column Value** below **Input values**.

 ![](attachments/create-extracted-actions-2/change-input-parameter.png)

-You have nog created the action with which you can delete new expenses based on the description.
-To check whether the action deletes an expense based on the description add the action to a test case.
+You now created an action which can delete a new expenses based on the description.
+To check whether the action deletes an expense based on the description, add the action to a test case.
 Enter the **Column Value** and run the test case:

 ![](attachments/create-extracted-actions-2/enter-input-and-run.png)

-Congratulations, you have created a reusable extracted action to delete a new expense.
+Congratulations, you created a reusable extracted action to delete a new expense.
 Every time you want to delete an expense in your test cases you only have to add this actions and enter the input parameter.

 ## 4 Next Up